pypy/pypy/rpython/doc/windows.rst

 Translating PyPy with Visual Studio
 -----------------------------------

-We routinely test :doc:`translation` using Visual Studio 2008, Express Edition.
+We routinely test translation using Visual Studio 2008, Express Edition.
 Other configurations may work as well.

 The translation scripts will set up the appropriate environment variables